Extreme weight loss diets: are they safe?

 Muscle loss

-Calorie-restrictive diets lead to a loss of muscle mass throughout the body, making the remaining muscles weaker and slowing the resting metabolic rate, which can slow your future weight loss (Weiss, 2017).
+Calorie-restrictive diets can lead to a loss of muscle mass throughout the body, weakening the remaining muscles and slowing the resting metabolic rate, which can slow future weight loss.
+By losing weight at a healthy pace and adding resistance training to your routine, you can help avoid muscle loss as you shed fat.

 Slowing metabolism

 Research shows that rapid weight loss can slow your metabolism.
 One study tracked the most extreme dieters of all: Contestants on The Biggest Loser, who had quickly lost massive amounts of weight.
 Researchers found that their metabolisms slowed to adapt to their new weight.
-But when the contestants regained weight, their metabolisms didn't speed back up to compensate (Fothergill, 2016).
+But when the contestants regained weight, their metabolisms didn't speed back up to compensate.

-If you’re looking to lose weight, it’s a much better idea to do so by making healthy and sustainable changes to your lifestyle.
-You probably won’t lose weight as rapidly, but as they say, slow and steady wins the race.
-Experts recommend 1–2 pounds per week as a safe and healthy goal for weight loss (NIH, n.d.).
+You probably won’t lose weight as rapidly as extreme measures, but as they say, slow and steady wins the race.
+Experts recommend 1–2 pounds per week as a safe and healthy goal for weight loss, though of course this can vary depending on your personal circumstances.
+Consult a healthcare provider to create a personalized, safe weight loss plan.

 DISCLAIMER